kobe1212/cube-dash-arena/README.md

 └── package.json          # Project dependencies
 ```

+> **Note:** The legacy version is kept for reference but is no longer actively maintained.

 ---

-## 🔄 ES Modules vs Legacy Version
+## 🔄 ES Modules Architecture

-This project has been refactored to use ES modules for better code organization, maintainability, and modern JavaScript practices.
+This project uses ES modules for better code organization, maintainability, and modern JavaScript practices.

-### Benefits of the ES Modules Version
+### Benefits of the ES Modules Architecture

 - **Better Encapsulation**: Each module is responsible for its own functionality with clear boundaries
 - **Explicit Dependencies**: You can see exactly what each module depends on